luisbrandao/minecraft-init-script/README.md

 ### Supported Distributions

-*   CentOS 6, CentOS 5, Fedora 14 (probably works on Fedora Core 6 and later, untested)
+*   CentOS 7,  CentOS 6, CentOS 5, Fedora 14 (probably works on Fedora Core 6 and later, untested)
 *   Ubuntu Server 12.04 LTS

 Other distros which use SysV Init or Upstart will probably work.